Do you love your website?

 How we can help

 The point of this article was not to convince you to update your website just for the sake of changing.
 While a website redesign is an important and complex process, which requires some time and effort – think about the reason you got a website in the first place.
-It exists to promote your work, help customers get to know you as a brand and person, as well as get them excited to work with you!
+It exists to promote your work, help customers get to know you as a brand and as a person, as well as get them excited to work with you!